Disease Guide ·Lipoma ·2026

 Medical Necessity Requirements

-Insurers typically cover lipoma removal when it's medically necessary — interfering with movement, growing rapidly, or causing discomfort.
-Cosmetic removal of a small, non-problematic lipoma may be denied.
-Your vet's documentation of medical necessity matters.
+Insurers cover lipoma removal when medically necessary - interfering with movement, growing rapidly, or causing discomfort.
+Cosmetic removal of small, non-problematic lipomas may be denied.
+Vet documentation of necessity matters.

 🇺🇸 US Pet Insurance Guide